 The bottom line

-*All information about the United℠ Explorer Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+*Information about the Marriott Bonvoy Boundless® Credit Card, United℠ Explorer Card, Citi Double Cash® Card and Chase Freedom Unlimited® card has been collected independently by Bankrate.
+Card details have not been reviewed or approved by the card issuer.